pstankie/przemienniki-FT-5D/README.md

 ./gen.py JO90vd 100
 ```

+Also, file `static_frequencies.csv` contains static entries that are being added for each generation of the adms file.

+The static file should contain all the header and also first columne, channel number, must contain `-1`.

 ## Steps needed to update via microSD Card
 1. Backup your yaesu to microsd
 2. Move to your PC